astrostl/aws/README.md

 aws
 ===

-I manage a bunch of individual AWS accounts, and find it terribly annoying to look up IP/key combos using individual AWS consoles.  'aws' (it might expand beyond EC2) addresses this, with several assumptions:
+I manage a bunch of individual AWS accounts, and find it terribly annoying to look up IP/key combos using individual AWS consoles.  'aws' (it might expand beyond EC2) addresses this, with several assumptions that will be mostly addressed if you 'git clone' this project into your home directory:

 1. you have an ~/aws/ directory
 2. you have an ~/aws/accounts/ directory with account data
 3. you have an ~/aws/keys/ directory with SSH keys
 4. you have an ~/aws/ec2-api-tools/ directory with [the EC2 API tools](http://aws.amazon.com/developertools/351)

-'git clone' from your home dir, grab the EC2 API tools, edit, and you're set.
-I recommend aliasing 'bin/aws'.
+All you need to do is edit accounts, add keys, and fetch the EC2 API tools.
+I recommend aliasing '~/aws/bin/aws'.

 ```bash
 # aws